LPG (South Korean group): 2008–2010: Member changes and "Doorbell of Love"

-2011: I'm Sorry I'm A Noona, Angry and temporary hiatus
+2011: "I'm Sorry I'm a Noona", "Angry", and temporary hiatus

-The group released their comeback song "I'm Sorry I'm A Noona" in January 2011, with the song being about a woman who laments the fact that the younger man she's interested in only sees her as a "noona", or older sister.
+The group released their comeback song "I'm Sorry I'm a Noona" in January 2011, with the song being about a woman who laments the fact that the younger man she's interested in only sees her as a "noona", or older sister.

 In February 2011, the group announced that they would be heading to Japan as enka singers (enka is a similar style of music to Korean trot).
 The statement read, "They've received love calls from three major Japanese distribution companies, which we are looking over now.
 We predict that finalization of details – such as their Japanese agency and album release – will be done as early as next month.
 We received a lot of contract offers due to the fact that there aren’t any young enka singers like LPG in Japan, or for that matter, any enka singers made up into teams, so there's a high potential for success."

 In March 2011, they released the single and music video for "Angry", the Korean version of Yolanda Be Cool's "We No Speak Americano".

 On May 12, 2011, former member YoonAh released a solo single titled "I'll Forget You".
 The video contained a "love scene" that many people found controversial, resulting in the company releasing a statement, saying "We put the bed scene in to represent two lovers that are deeply in love with each other and having a heart fluttering night.
 Don't just look at that one part but rather the content in its whole."

 2013: Comeback as a 9-member group and Hyo Nyeo Shi Dae

 The group had a comeback in October of that year after a 2-year hiatus with mini album "효녀시대" (Romanized: "Hyo Nyeo Shi Dae"; English: "Filial Daughters' Generation") and new line-up.
-The new line-up consists of 9 members: Rahi, Rika, Lani, Jiwon, Yuju, Riwon, Songha, Jieun and Eunji (as known as Ahyul).
+The new line-up consisted of 9 members: Rahi, Rika, Lani, Jiwon, Yuju, Riwon, Songha, Jieun, and Eunji (as known as Ahyul).

 The group had their comeback stage on November 9 on Show Champion.